pagkly/Zed/Investopedia3/Unlevered Beta Definition.md

 Unlevered Beta Definition
 ## **What is Unlevered Beta ?**

 [Beta](https://www.investopedia.com/terms/b/beta.asp) is a measure of market risk.
 Unlevered beta (or asset beta) measures the market risk of the company without the impact of debt.
-Unlevering a beta removes the financial effects of [leverage](https://www.investopedia.com/terms/l/leverage.asp) thus isolating the risk due solely to company assets.
+Unlevering a beta removes the financial effects of [[leverage]](https://www.investopedia.com/terms/l/leverage.asp) thus isolating the risk due solely to company assets.
 In other words, how much did the company's equity contribute to its risk profile.

 Unlevered beta (asset beta)\=Levered beta (equity beta)(1+(1−tax rate)∗DebtEquity)\\text{Unlevered beta (asset beta)} =\\frac{ \\text{Levered beta (equity beta)} } {\\left( 1 + \\frac{\\left( 1-\\text{tax rate} \\right )\*\\text{Debt}}{\\text{Equity}} \\right )}

 ## **Understanding Unlevered Beta**

-Beta is the slope of the [coefficient](https://www.investopedia.com/terms/c/coefficientofvariation.asp) for a stock regressed against a benchmark [market index](https://www.investopedia.com/terms/m/marketindex.asp) like the [Standard & Poor's (S&P) 500 Index](https://www.investopedia.com/terms/s/sp500.asp).
+Beta is the slope of the [[coefficient]](https://www.investopedia.com/terms/c/coefficientofvariation.asp) for a stock regressed against a benchmark [[market index]](https://www.investopedia.com/terms/m/marketindex.asp) like the [[Standard & Poor's (S&P) 500 Index]](https://www.investopedia.com/terms/s/sp500.asp).
 A key determinant of beta is leverage, which measures the level of a company’s debt to its equity.
-Levered beta measures the risk of a firm with debt and equity in its [capital structure](https://www.investopedia.com/terms/c/capitalstructure.asp) to the volatility of the market.
+Levered beta measures the risk of a firm with debt and equity in its [[capital structure]](https://www.investopedia.com/terms/c/capitalstructure.asp) to the volatility of the market.
 The other type of beta is known as _unlevered beta_.

 Unlevering the beta removes any beneficial or detrimental effects gained by adding debt to the firm's capital structure.
 Comparing companies' unlevered betas gives an investor clarity on the composition of risk being assumed when purchasing the stock.